 Arrange travel for club competitions and officials in the absence of a coach.

-Make sure the practice and facility venue are inspected for safety and report all issues to the Director of Recreation Services.
+Make sure the practice and facility venue are inspected for safety and report all issues to the Assistant Director of Recreation Services.
 (In some cases, this may mean assuring the proper safety personnel are in place before starting practice or a game).

 Secretary / Fundraising and Public Relations